Great North runners face stormy day

-As some 55,000 people set off on the half-marathon in Newcastle tomorrow morning, winds in the area are expected to be up to 40mph, and will increase to 45mph in the afternoon.
+As some 55,000 people set off on the half-marathon in Newcastle on Sunday morning, winds in the area are expected to be up to 40mph, and will increase to 45mph in the afternoon.

 Gusts of 50 to 60mph have been predicted, with the potential to reach even higher speeds over exposed coasts and hills.

 The rest of the UK is expected to see cool, cloudy and windy conditions during tomorrow, with no signs of a return of any sunshine.

 There has already been heavy rainfall across areas of South East England, with Hampstead, north London, having the highest rainfall yesterday.
 A total of 36mm fell in the 12 hours up to 6am on Saturday - about half a month's average rainfall, Mr Mott said.

 The Met Office said it had issued severe weather warnings for the gales in Scotland and Northern Ireland for Sunday and the public should be aware of the potential for some minor disruption to travel.